Beyond Claude Code: Building a Shared Skill Library

 Summarize this PR...

 These examples pair well with the chat modes and scope-plan-execute workflow described in Working With Claude Code and the Chat Modes section.
+For more business-focused examples, see How to Run Your Entire Business with Claude Code.

 Without skills: Every code review is different.
 Sometimes the agent checks security, sometimes style, sometimes neither.
 Output format varies.